tweag/monad-bayes/docs/source/usage.md

       k x
 ```

 This takes a list of `Double`s (a representation of a trace), and a probabilistic program like `example`, and gives back a `SamplerIO (Bool, [Double])`.
 At each call to `random` in `example`, the next double in the list is used.
-If the list of doubles runs out, calls are made to `random` using the underlying monad, which in our example is `SamplerIO`.
-Hence "with*Partial*Randomness".
+If the list of doubles runs out, calls are made to `random` using the underlying monad.

 <!-- The intuition here is that given a list of doubles in $[0,1]$, you can evaluate any probabilistic program.
 If your list of numbers is shorter than the number of calls to `random` in the program, the remaining calls are made in the underlying `MonadSample` instance `m`.  -->